 Paternoster Chop House has been around since 2004 and is one of many restaurants from the D&D conglomerate.
-It’s located in Paternoster Square, right by the stunning St Paul’s Cathedral, and as the name suggests the speciality is chops, be it lamb, pork along with steak – all on the bone and butchered in-house.
+It’s located in Paternoster Square, right by the stunning St Paul’s Cathedral and as the name suggests the speciality is chops, be it lamb, pork along with steak – all on the bone and butchered in-house.
 Vegetarians do not belong here.
 Just saying.
-Inside it’s sleek, full of tan wood furnishings, adorned with red leather banquettes, it has a modern looking bar and an open kitchen.
+Inside it’s sleek – full of tan wood furnishings, adorned with red leather banquettes along with a nicely styled bar and an open kitchen.
 Dare I say it, First Dates is also filmed here too.
 I came for a treat, an expensed lunch from my employers at the time for being a nice human.

 A group of 11 of us dined here for a boozy office lunch which meant the restaurant could only offer a set menu vs a la carte.
-Whisky and rye was ordered to kick off proceedings!
+Whiskey and ginger was ordered to kick off proceedings!

 Pinot Noir £44 and a Malbec £59 were some of the bottles we consumed – both were great.

 We were given separate menus which were prepared before we came.

-Skate wing, burned butter and brown shrimps – since I couldn’t decide to go for either the steak or skate from the mains, the restaurant allowed me to have both for a £10 supplement.
+Skate wing, burned butter and brown shrimps; since I couldn’t decide to go for either the steak or skate from the mains, the restaurant allowed me to have both for a £10 supplement.
 Naturally I opt for fish for starters.
-Slithers of tender collagenous skate slid off the bone with a brush of the fork, and combined with the glistening nutty butter and sweet shrimps, it slid down my throat too.
+Slithers of tender collagenous skate slid off the bone with a brush of the fork – combined with the glistening nutty butter and sweet shrimps, it slid down my throat too.

 I wish they hadn’t brought out this bread as it was as hard as crackers.

 Steak tartare and prawn cocktail eaten by my fellow diners.

 My Aberdeen Angus 42 day aged ribeye.
 I always have my steak mid-rare – this however turned up practically well done to the point of drying.
 It was sacrilege to this piece of meat and if I wasn’t so full from the skate I would have returned it.
 I ended up leaving most of it on the plate.
+A crying shame really.